Palm Holding Limited ADGM Prepares for Private Placement on the SIX Swiss Exchange

 STRATEGIC GROWTH PROGRAM 2026

-As the holding company of Palm Gold Refinery FZE and SEC Jewellery LLC, Palm Holding Limited ADGM has launched a Growth Acceleration Program (GAP 2026) to convert its cumulative bullion performance into sustained annualized refining and trading turnover.
-Between 2019 and 2025, the Group achieved USD $40 billion in cumulative bullion trading volume, positioning it among the GCC’s fastest-growing precious-metal operators.
-Under its 2026 roadmap, Palm Holding Limited ADGM aims to scale operations from a cumulative USD $40 billion to an annualized USD $40 billion per year by FY-2027.
+As the holding company of Palm Gold Refinery FZE and SEC Jewellery LLC, Palm Holding Limited ADGM has launched the Growth Acceleration Program (GAP 2026) — designed to convert its operational performance into sustainable, long-term growth across refining, trading, and custodial operations.

 Key Growth Drivers:

-- Refinery Expansion: Palm Refinery UAE — the nation’s 4th-largest gold refinery — is expanding capacity through automation, throughput optimization, and blockchain-based traceability, sourcing feedstock from major global mining jurisdictions.
+- Refinery Expansion: Palm Refinery UAE — one of the nation’s leading gold refineries — is expanding capacity through automation, throughput optimization, and blockchain-based traceability.

-- Trading Desk Optimization: SEC Jewellery LLC is transitioning to a fully institutional bullion-trading model, leveraging Tier-1 counterparties in Dubai, Hong Kong, India, Singapore, and Switzerland for higher liquidity and margin efficiency.
+- Trading Desk Optimization: SEC Jewellery LLC is transitioning to an institutional bullion-trading model with global counterparties.

-- Integrated Custody and Supply Chain: Palm Holding Limited ADGM is broadening its custodial and logistics network under Tier-1 compliance standards with support from leading international banks and insurers.
+- Integrated Custody and Supply Chain: Expanding custodial and logistics networks under international compliance standards.

-- Data-Driven Risk Management: Deployment of advanced analytics and market-intelligence tools to strengthen exposure control and execution quality.
+- Data-Driven Risk Management: Deploying advanced analytics and market-intelligence systems for exposure control and execution quality.

-- ESG-Aligned Certification: Palm Refinery UAE is securing LEED and Responsible Gold certifications, ensuring total ESG and traceability compliance.
+- ESG-Aligned Certification: Palm Refinery UAE is advancing LEED and Responsible Gold certifications to ensure ESG and traceability compliance.

-By FY-2027, Palm Holding Limited ADGM targets: USD $40 billion annual bullion turnover, Top-3 refinery position in MENA, and operational presence in UAE Mainland, Hong Kong, India, Cyprus, Singapore, and Switzerland.

 GOVERNANCE, CUSTODY, AND INVESTOR PROTECTION

-Each security will carry dual-insurance wrapping — insured by Investkreditbank AG and reinsured by Berkshire Hathaway — elevating the Euroclear-listed securities to an AA+ international rating.
-This structure places Palm Holding Limited ADGM’s offering among the most secure and institutionally engineered private placements ever originated from the UAE.

-This initiative underscores and solidifies the United Arab Emirates’ unique financial infrastructure and its emergence as a global hub for banking, capital markets, and precious-metal trade.
+This initiative underscores the UAE’s robust financial infrastructure and its emergence as a global hub for banking, capital markets, and precious-metal trade.

 ESG AND INSTITUTIONAL PARTNERSHIPS